voideditor/void/VOID_CODEBASE_GUIDE.md

 - When you click Apply, we create a **DiffZone** so that any changes that the LLM makes will show up in red/green.
 We then stream the change.

 ### Writing Files Inner Workings
-Void uses text models to write code when it changes your code, so all you need to know to write is a URI.
-There are some annoying background URI/model things to think about, but we handled them all in `voidModelService`.
+When Void wants to change your code, it just writes to a text model.
+This means all you need to know to write to a file is its URI - you don't have to load it, save it, etc. There are some annoying background URI/model things to think about to get this to work, but we handled them all in `voidModelService`.

 ### Void Settings Inner Workings
 We have a service `voidSettingsService` that stores all your Void settings (providers, models, global Void settings, etc).
 Imagine this as an implicit dependency for any of the core Void services: